veliovgroup/meteor-cookies/README.md

 ## FAQ

-- **Cordova Compatible?** This recommendation applies only to outgoing cookies from *Client → Server*.
+- **Cordova Usage**: This recommendation applies only to outgoing cookies from *Client → Server*.
 Cookies set by the server work out-of-the-box on the client:
   - Enable [withCredentials](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials)
   - Set `{ allowQueryStringCookies: true }` and `{ allowedCordovaOrigins: true }` on both *Client* and *Server*
   - When enabled, cookies are transferred to the server via a query string (GET parameters)
   - For security, this is allowed only when the `Origin` header matches the regular expression `^http://localhost:12[0-9]{3}$` (Meteor/Cordova connects through `localhost:12XXX`)
 - **Cookies Missing on Server?** In most cases, this is due to Meteor's HTTP callback-chain ordering.
 Ensure that `new Cookies()` is called **before** routes are registered:
-  - *Tip:* Place the `ostrio:cookies` package above all community packages in your `.meteor/packages` file

 - **Meteor-Desktop Compatibility:** `ostrio:cookies` can be used in [`meteor-desktop`](https://github.com/Meteor-Community-Packages/meteor-desktop) projects.
 Since Meteor-Desktop works similarly to Cordova, all Cordova recommendations from above apply

 ## API